A Republic of Texas Icon -- One Of The Most Sought after Maps of the Republic of Texas

-John Arrowsmith first issued his Map of Texas, in 1841, with several subsequent issued during the Republic of Texas period.
+John Arrowsmith first issued his Map of Texas, in 1841, in his famous London Atlas.
+The map also appeared in William Kennedy's book The Rise, Progress and Prospects of the Republic of Texas, in the same year.
+Arrowsmith again published the Texas map in his 1843 atlas.
 The map immediately became the model for maps of the new republic and was copied extensively by other publishers.
-The present example is the first state of the map, drawn from Kennedy's book.

 Arrowsmith's map contains the most up-to-date depiction of the latest political divisions.
 In addition, four years of study by the General Land Office of Texas provided Arrowsmith with the latest information on geographical features, roadways, and the location of Indian tribes.
 The seals of the Republic of Texas and the General Land Office of Texas appear beneath the title.
 Below, a statement indicates that Texas was "Recognized as an Independent State by Great Britain, 16th Novr., 1840."